Double florin: Inception

 In September 1886, the Chancellor of the Exchequer, Lord Randolph Churchill, replied sympathetically to a proposal in the House of Commons to abolish the half sovereign and replace it with silver coins.
 Although Churchill was noncommittal, his son and biographer Winston wrote that he "harboured a deadly design against the half-sovereign—'that profligate little coin'—which he believed was an expensive and unnecessary feature of British currency".
 Lord Randolph came to favour withdrawal of the half sovereign, with its place taken by large silver coins, and the redemption of outstanding half sovereigns to be paid for in part with silver coins and in part with £1 bank notes, with some portion to be replaced with sovereigns.
 Since this would mean the largest denomination coin with which change could be given from a pound would be the half crown, James Currie, governor of the Bank of England, suggested a double florin to aid in change giving.
 Before these matters could be decided, Lord Randolph resigned as chancellor in late December 1886.
 His successor, George Goschen, was slow to decide whether to discontinue the half sovereign, and eventually decided against it.
 Nevertheless, Goschen was no supporter of the half sovereign, and none were struck at the Royal Mint's facility at Tower Hill between June 1887 and February 1890.

 Among those pressing for the issuance of large silver coins were the supporters of bimetallism, making both gold and silver legal tender.
 A four-shilling piece had been common in proposals for a fully bimetallic coinage since at least 1868.
 Increasing the amount of silver used for coinage would be a step towards bimetallism.
 The issue of bimetallism was especially acute in Britain in the mid-1880s because of the problems in British India, where the government received revenue in silver but then had to make payments to Britain in gold, at a time when the value of silver relative to gold was decreasing.
 Increased seignorage from large silver coins might allow Britain to grant India financial relief.

 No document has been found that clearly explains the decision to issue a double florin.
 The numismatist G. P. Dyer, in his article on the influences that brought about the double florin, wrote:

 Sir John Clapham, in his 1944 history of the Bank of England, described the double florin as "a half-hearted concession to admirers of the decimal system".
 Issuance of the double florin was also justified in the hope that, as a large silver "dollar"-sized coin, it would compete with the Mexican "dollar" as a trade coin in the Far East, and Fremantle was encouraged when £1,000 of the new coins were distributed to a bank connected with the Eastern trade in 1887.
-Nevertheless, the intrinsic value of the double florin was about sixpence less than the Mexican coin, and less than five percent of double florins were sent abroad.
+Nevertheless, the intrinsic value of the double florin was about sixpence less than the Mexican coin, and less than five per cent of double florins were sent abroad.